aptible/www.aptible.com/content/legal/responsible_disclosure.md

 - HTML injection

 #### Submissions
 Please email [security@aptible.com](mailto:security@aptible.com) to report an issue.
 If you would like to include a video, please link to an unpublished YouTube URL.
-We cannot accept binary videos or files.
+We cannot accept binary files of any kind, including videos or PDFs.

 ### Top Researchers
 - Frans Rosen